Influence of Cathode Boundary and Initial Electron Swarm Width on Electron Swarm Parameter Determination with the Pulsed Townsend Experiment: Improved Evaluation Approach

-\textbf{Fig.~\ref{fig:electrode_arrangement}} indicates an initial width (/distribution) of the initial electron swarm.
-This initial spread is also visible in the experimental current waveforms in \textbf{Fig.~\ref{fig:example-fitting}A}.
-Generally, there are two contributions to $\sigma$: an initial spatial spread $\sigma\sub{z}$ and an initial temporal spread $\sigma\sub{t}$.
-It is found for the considered experimental setup (as discussed in section \ref{sec:improved-swarm-params}) that the temporal contribution is dominating (under common measurement conditions, i.e., not too low fields of, e.g., around $E/N = \SI{1}{Td}$ or lower).
+\textbf{Fig.~\ref{fig:electrode_arrangement}} indicates an initial (finite) distribution of the initial electron swarm.
+This initial spread is also visible in the resulting experimental current waveforms in \textbf{Fig.~\ref{fig:example-fitting}A}.
+Generally, there are two contributions to this spread $\sigma$: an initial spatial spread $\sigma\sub{z}$ and an initial temporal spread $\sigma\sub{t}$.
+For the experimental setup considered, it is found that (as discussed in section \ref{sec:improved-swarm-params}) the temporal contribution is dominating (under common measurement conditions, i.e., not too low fields of around $E/N = \SI{1}{Td}$ or lower).

-The initial temporal pulse width $\sigma\sub{t}$ results from, e.g., a finite laser pulse width (typically in the order of a few $\SI{}{ns}$ \cite{Vass_2021, PT-Haefliger}) and limitations in the experimental measurement bandwidth.
+The initial temporal pulse width $\sigma\sub{t}$ mainly results from a finite laser pulse width (typically in the order of a few $\SI{}{ns}$ \cite{Vass_2021, PT-Haefliger}) and limitations in the experimental measurement bandwidth.
 A finite laser pulse width physically contributes to $\sigma\sub{t}$, whereas a limited signal bandwidth only apparently contributes to $\sigma\sub{t}$.
 A further differentiation between the two contributions is avoided for simplicity, as an analysis with an 'apparent' or total $\sigma\sub{t}$ provides the same outcome as an analysis that considers the contributions separately.
-Please note that higher order effects such as potential non-idealities in the transfer-function of the measurement loop (i.e., transimpedance amplifier, cabling, electrode arrangement) are, thus, neglected.
+Please note that higher order effects such as potential non-idealities in the transfer-function of the measurement loop (i.e., transimpedance amplifier, cabling, electrode arrangement, etc.) are thus neglected.